bernie-simon/stsci.distutils/README.txt

 In distutils2, a setup_hook is a script that runs at the beginning of any pysetup command, and can modify the package configuration read from setup.cfg.

-It's worth noting that most of the setup_hook scripts implemented here would be better implemented as pre-command hook scripts: This is a feature of distutils2 that allows hook scripts to run before *specific* pysetup commands (post- command hooks also exist).
-However, until I add support for pre/post hooks to d2to1, these will have to be setup_hooks.

 stsci.distutils.hooks.chain_setup_hooks
 '''''''''''''''''''''''''''''''''''''''''
 This hook allows multiple setup_hooks to run.
 Normally, the setup_hook option